juuujuuu9/times10-time-trackrr/README.md

 ### User Roles

 1. **Admin** (`admin`)
-   - Full system access
+   - Full system access including all financial data
    - Manage all users, clients, projects, and tasks
    - Access to admin dashboard at `/admin`
    - Can view all reports and system settings
+   - Can see all dollar amounts and cost information

-2. **Manager** (`manager`)
+2. **Developer** (`developer`)
-   - Team oversight capabilities
-   - View team members and their activities
+   - Full system access EXCEPT financial data is hidden
-   - Manage projects and assign tasks
+   - Manage all users, clients, projects, and tasks
-   - Access to manager dashboard at `/manager`
+   - Access to admin dashboard at `/admin`
+   - Can view all reports and system settings
+   - Financial information appears as asterisks (***) for privacy

 3. **User** (`user`)
    - Basic time tracking functionality